tailhook/vagga/docs/build_steps.rst

      unmapped users (the ones that don't belong to user's subuid/subgid range), will be set to ``nobody`` (65535).

+   rules
+     Leverages glob patterns instead of regular expressions to match paths.
+     This option conflicts with ``ignore-regex`` and ``include-regex`` options.

+     The rules are similar to those which is used in `.gitignore <https://git-scm.com/docs/gitignore>`_ file.
+There are several
+     differences:

+     * Include patterns **must** be absolute so they have to start with a leading slash.
+This is done for performance reasons to exclude unknown directories from traversing.
+If you really want to match relative paths you can prepend pattern with a slash followed by two consecutive asterisks.
+Thus ``/**/*.py`` pattern will match ``test.py``, ``dir/main.py``, ``dir/subdir/test.py`` paths and so on.
+     * ``!`` prefix negates the pattern.
+Negative patterns can be relative.
+       Unlike `.gitignore` patterns it is possible to include a file when its parent directory was excluded.
+For instance rules ``["!dir", "/dir/*.py"]`` will match all python files inside the ``dir`` directory.
+     * If there is no matched files inside a directory the directory itself won't be copied.
+     * If the pattern ends with a slash, it will match only with a direcotory and paths underneath it.
+Also ``/dir/`` pattern will copy ``dir`` directory even if it is empty.

+     By default there are some ignore rules that correspond ``ignore-regex``
+     expression:
+       ``["!.git/", "!.hg/", "!.svn/", "!.vagga/", "!*.bak", "!*.orig", "!*~", "!#*#", "!.#*"]``

+   no-default-rules
+     Disables default rules.
+The option only works in pair with ``rules`` option.

    .. warning:: If the source directory starts with `/work` all the files are
       read and checksummed on each run of the application in the container.
 So copying large directories for this case may influence container startup